 Just, Melvin: Just Evil

 Just, Melvin: Just Evil focuses on the disturbing story of Melvin Just, a man who perpetrated extreme sexual abuse within his own family for decades.
-Directed by James Ronald Whitney, Melvin’s grandson, it presents a harrowing account of generational trauma and its lasting effects.
+Directed by James Ronald Whitney, Melvin’s grandson, the film presents a harrowing account of generational trauma and its lasting effects.

 4 Comments